Coldwater Fall Fair

 Grades 5 to 8 inclusive

-Poster size - Minimum approximately 22cm x 28cm without border;
+Minimum approximately 22cm x 28cm without border;

 Maximum approximately 28cm x 44cm without border.